BenjaminMedia/WA_public_documentation/_includes/content.md

 * utilities
 * responsive-utilities

-See the full list of available Bootstrap elements [here](https://github.com/twbs/bootstrap-sass/blob/master/vendor/assets/stylesheets/bootstrap/bootstrap.scss), and let us know if you think something is missing
+If you wish that other [bootstrap elements](https://github.com/twbs/bootstrap-sass/blob/master/vendor/assets/stylesheets/bootstrap/bootstrap.scss) are made available to you, please let us know.

 #### Grid

-The BPP platform uses the 12 column responsive grid provided by Bootstrap.
+The BP platform uses the 12 column [responsive grid](http://getbootstrap.com/css/#grid) provided by Bootstrap.

 The grid has four general breakpoints: extra small (xs), small (sm), medium (md) and large (lg).
+Currently that the large breakpoint still exists in our code base.
+We currently don't use this, as we have to accommodate the specs from the current ad market.
+Horseshoe ads are still a popular media choice, because of this our websites have a maximum width of 960px.

 In most cases these breakpoints will be effectuated as follows:

 * xs:   smartphone
 * sm:   tablet portrait
 * md:   13” laptop
-* lg:   desktop
+* <s>lg:   desktop</s>

 Note that Bootstrap is a Mobile First framework meaning that the xs-breakpoint is the default.
 This means that media query exceptions should be applied to the larger representations and not the other way around.

-See the Bootstrap documentation on how to use the [grid classes](http://getbootstrap.com/css/#grid)

 ### Buttons
-Use the Bootstrap buttons when a link needs special attention:
+Use the [Bootstrap buttons](http://getbootstrap.com/css/#buttons) when a link needs special attention:

 Button colors follow the overall site colors meaning that, for instance, the primary button has the primary brand color.

-See [Bootstrap/buttons](http://getbootstrap.com/css/#buttons) about how to use

 The Bootstrap buttons have been extended with a facebook styled button enabled by class `.btn-facebook` :